ronakrm/ronakrm.github.io/_posts/2024-03-24-discretized-preferences-are-easy.md

 Our ICLR paper focuses on the setting where we may have a larger number of distributions, and we show that everything above extends very naturally and linearly(!) to more distributions.

-The above procedure is essentially modified to find the index of the distribution with the minimum value at any point as we move in axis-aligned steps from the "first" bin at $(0,0,\ldots,0)$ to $(d,d,\ldots,d)$.
+The above procedure is generalized to find the index of the distribution with the minimum value at any point as we move in axis-aligned steps from the "first" bin at $(0,0,\ldots,0)$ to $(d,d,\ldots,d)$.

 ## Pushing Distributions Together